Geriatric pregnancy: why is this term unacceptable?

 Obviously, a woman is not old at 35, and neither is her body.
 This shame of the body of women who are no longer in their twenties, of still chubby cheeks, and small firm breasts, has no place to be.

-The author Mona Chollet talks about the figure of “the old woman” in her essay Witches.
+The author Mona Chollet talks regarding the figure of “the old woman” in her essay Witches.
 The undefeated power of women.
 Women are subject to an expiration date, with a countdown that begins on their twentieth birthday, then, if we are to believe society, decay invades them until death ensues.
 The old woman is threatening, she no longer has her beauty for her, seduction and femininity gone, she only represents evil, the witch.

 That’s all I hear in “geriatric pregnancy”, a woman who decides to have an unnatural pregnancy, who has the nerve to want to give life, when she should already be thinking of preparing for her funeral.

 Admittedly, with the lengthening of studies in particular, and thanks to progress in reproductive medicine, we are moving towards later and later pregnancies, with a higher rate of potential complications.
 According to INSEE, French mothers today have their first child at the average age of 30.9, compared to 24 in 1974.
-This is a reality, but could we not use other terms?
+This is a reality, but might we not use other terms?

-How to name pregnancies after 35?
+How to name pregnancies following 35?

 Today, to be 35 is to be young.
 But physiologically, it is also a first stage in fertility: female fertility drops, the rate of premature delivery increases, the risk of high blood pressure and diabetes during pregnancy too, as well as that of natural cessation of pregnancy, preeclampsia, or the rate of chromosomal abnormality.

-The follow-up of a pregnancy after the age of 35 can therefore be slightly different., or even very different depending on the case.
+The follow-up of a pregnancy following the age of 35 can therefore be slightly different., or even very different depending on the case.
 Other levels then follow: 40 years, 42 years, 45 years.
 Beyond that, pregnancies are much rarer since menopause generally occurs around the age of 50.
 The latest births were recorded in women aged 65 to 70, having had recourse to IVF with oocyte donation.

-I also notice that we are not talking about geriatric fatherhood or geriatric fathers, yet men having children late are much more numerous, since some of them remain fertile until the end of their lives.
+I also notice that we are not talking regarding geriatric fatherhood or geriatric fathers, yet men having children late are much more numerous, since some of them remain fertile until the end of their lives.
 But, contrary to popular belief, male fertility declines with ageand also the quality of their gametes, which is not without risk for the babies conceived.

 Read also :